tenzir/tenzir/doc/vast.1.md

 `-n` *name* [*hostname*]
   Overrides the node *name*, which defaults to the system hostname.
-Each node in an topology must have a unique name, otherwise peering fails.
+Each node in a topology must have a unique name, otherwise peering fails.

 ### stop